GitBani/Grimoire-Lang/README.md

 - Can be higher-order
 # Classes
 ```
-class [name] inherits [parent class] implements [interface names]
+class [name] implements [interface names] {}
+// can't extend concrete types
+// interfaces can have default implementations

 // methods are the same as functions,
 // but must take self as first param
-// and can be static and/or public or private
+// and can be static and/or public or private (private by default)

+interface [name] {
+	// method signatures / default implementations
+}

 ```

 # Cool other stuff
+- type inference
 - pipe operator
+- ADT like enums
 - pattern matching
-- ADT like enums
 - generics (TS like type-system)
+- think of how to handle nulls, or to exclude them entirely
 - null coalescing operator (??)
-- type inference

 # Temp
 - print as statement until we have stdio